AGameAnx/dok-repo/patches/jaraci/jaraci.md

 * Range: `700 => 750`

 ## Missile ship

+### Tech
+> *Even though the scouting window is existent in the mod, it was still incredibly short, despite strike fighter production time being increased drastically.
+Missing scouting, or being hit by an air timing attack, was unbelievably punishing as G/K. The following change is meant to reduce the impact of getting hit by air in those cases and also to make the scouting window larger.*

+* Missile ship fabrication research time: `55s => 45s`

 ### General stats
 > *Gaalsien AA tanks take significantly lower to tech into and produce, a small production time buff should help gaalsien prepare for enemy air plays more easily.
 The largest factor of AA doing its work vs normal air strategies is the first shot.
 Increased reload duration means AA will have a much harder time quickly killing off large numbers of air and heavy air and both of those strategies are underused, however it won't affect the early game air rush situations very much.*